 To uninstall the MIUI apps from your Xiaomi device, click on this link and follow the steps to “Remove bloatware from any Android device.”

-If you encounter any bugs or system crash, you can just reset the phone, and the Xiaomi device will go back to normal.
+If you encounter any bugs or system crashes, you can just reset the phone, and the Xiaomi device will go back to normal.

 Is it safe to remove Xiaomi Bloatware?